benbarker04/today/README.md

 ## Credits

-All code was taught to me by [Code Institue](https://learn.codeinstitute.net/dashboard).
+- All code was taught to me by [Code Institue](https://learn.codeinstitute.net/dashboard).
+- The project uses React Bootstrap for UI components and styling.
+React Bootstrap is a popular library that provides Bootstrap components as React components.